nraval1729/little_projects/README.md

-# little_projects
-Collection of some of my smaller projects
+This repo contains some of my smaller projects (mostly python scripts).
+All these projects have no specific purposes other than being fun to do.